 You can nominate Youi as your SA CTP insurer for your next renewal period anytime.

-Your CTP insurance is paid for at the same time as your vehicle registration and can be done either;
+Your CTP insurance is paid for at the same time as your vehicle registration and can be done by either;

-• By contacting Service SA by telephone on 1300 361 021 or;
+- By contacting Service SA by telephone on 1300 361 021.

-You can also visit any Service SA Centre with your vehicle registration renewal notice.
+- You can also visit any Service SA Centre with your vehicle registration renewal notice.

-If you have any further questions about renewing your vehicle registration, visit the Service SA website or give them a call on 1300 361 021.
+If you have any further questions about renewing your vehicle registration, visit the Service SA website or contact Service SA by telephone on 1300 361 021.

 The Lifetime Support Scheme (LSS) is a no fault scheme which provides necessary and reasonable treatment, care and support for people who sustain serious lifelong injuries in a motor vehicle accident.
 The Lifetime Support Authority (LSA) administers the LSS.
 For more information, visit the Lifetime Support Authority.